-Priscilla Hung has served as our Chief Operations Officer since June 2017, and Chief Administrative Officer from September 2014 to June 2017, Senior Vice President of Operations & Corporate Development from 2012 to 2014, Vice President of Operations from 2010 to 2012, and Vice President of Corporate Development & Alliances from 2005 to 2010.
+Priscilla Hung has served as our Chief Operating Officer since June 2017.
+She also served as our Chief Administrative Officer from September 2014 to June 2017, our Senior Vice President of Operations & Corporate Development from September 2012 to September 2014, our Vice President of Operations from 2010 to 2012, and our Vice President of Corporate Development & Alliances from 2005 to 2010.
 Prior to joining Guidewire, from 2000 to 2005, Ms. Hung held several management positions at Ariba Inc., including the Director of Operations and Director of Global Channels and Alliances.
-Ms. Hung holds an M.Eng Industrial Engineering and Operations Research degree from Cornell University.
+Ms. Hung holds an M.Eng.
+Degree in Industrial Engineering and Operations Research from Cornell University.

 Ali Kheirolomoom has served as our Chief Product Officer since December 2014.
-Prior to that, Mr. Kheirolomoom was responsible for product development and product strategy serving as SVP, Products, Group VP and General Manager, Process Platforms IT Service Management at Serena Software, a privately held software company, from March 2005 to 2014.
-From February 2003 to March 2005, Mr. Kheirolomoom was a co-founder of Apptero, Inc., an enterprise software company, where he served as Vice President of Development and Chief Technology Officer.
-Prior to Apptero, Mr. Kheirolomoom was co-founder and Vice President of Development/Chief Technology Officer for Avinon, a privately held enterprise software company, from May 1999 to January 2003.
-Mr. Kheirolomoom holds a BS in Computer Engineering from the University of California in Santa Cruz.
+Prior to that, Mr. Kheirolomoom was responsible for product development and product strategy serving as SVP, Products, Group VP and General Manager, Process Platforms IT Service Management at Serena Software, a privately held software company, from 2005 to 2014.
+From 2003 to 2005, Mr. Kheirolomoom was a co-founder of Apptero, Inc., an enterprise software company, where he served as Vice President of Development and Chief Technology Officer.
+Prior to Apptero, Mr. Kheirolomoom was co-founder and Vice President of Development/Chief Technology Officer for Avinon, a privately held enterprise software company, from 1999 to 2003.
+Mr. Kheirolomoom holds a B.S. in Computer Engineering from the University of California in Santa Cruz.

-J. Winston King has served as our General Counsel and Secretary since January 2013.
+J. Winston King has served as our General Counsel and Secretary since January 2013 and has served as our Chief Administrative Officer since June 2018.
 Before joining Guidewire, Mr. King worked at Infogroup, Inc., a multinational data, marketing services and research firm, from 2007 to 2012, where he most recently was EVP, General Counsel and Secretary.
-Prior to that, Mr. King practiced with the WilmerHale law firm in their Washington, DC office.
+Prior to that, Mr. King practiced with the WilmerHale law firm in its Washington, DC office.
 Mr. King holds an A.B. in economics from Duke University and a J.D. from Vanderbilt University School of Law.

-Michael Polelle has served as our Chief Delivery Officer since March 2015 and Chief Customer Officer from April 2014 to March 2015.
+Michael Polelle has served as our Chief Delivery Officer since March 2015.
+He also served as our Chief Customer Officer from April 2014 to March 2015.
 Prior to joining Guidewire, Mr. Polelle was Senior Vice President for Americas Services for JDA, a leading supplier of enterprise supply chain systems, from May 2010 to April 2014.
 Prior to that, Mr. Polelle served as Vice President of North American Services for both Manugistics, a supplier of resource planning and supply chain software, from March 2000 to May 2005, and QAD, an Enterprise Resource Planning software provider, from May 2005 to May 2010.
 He holds a B.S. in Applied Math, Engineering, and Physics from the University of Wisconsin and an M.B.A. in Operations Management from the University of Minnesota.